jlemus1234/comp20-jlemus/notuber/README.md

 A website that makes use of the google maps API and geolocation to display the users location.
-It also makes an XMLHTTPRequest to get data on nearby vehicles and drivers, and parses the data using JSON.
+It also makes an XMLHTTPRequest to get data on nearby passengers and drivers, and parses the data using JSON.
 The vehicles and drivers are displayed on the map.

 This assignment was completed independently.

 Time spent:
-Approximately 5 hours
+Approximately 7 hours